BEST DOUBLECLICK FOR PUBLISHERS COURSES 2018 LIST

 - Amazon’s plan to taken on Google DFP (Dec 2016)

-MAU. is a Digital Marketing Specialist (Masters in Marketing), Certified Facebook/Adwords Professional, Certified SEO Consultant, Top Linkedin Influencer (6k connections), StartUp Investor, Writer, International Speaker.
-15+ years experience optimising Digital Marketing Campaigns.
-Worked for top brands such as Realestate.com.au, News Limited, The Athletes Foot, Thrifty, NSW Government.
+MAU. is an Award Winner Digital Marketing Specialist (Masters in Marketing), Certified Facebook/Adwords Professional, Certified SEO Consultant, Top Linkedin Digital Marketing Influencer, StartUp Investor, Writer, International Speaker.
+15+ years experience optimising Digital Marketing Campaigns for top brands in Australia.
 MAU. also trains marketers via Strategy Workshops & Training Sessions.
 His popular Digital Marketing Plan & Social Media Plan templates downloaded by thousands.
-MAU. travels the world (37 countries visited) while teaching Digital Marketing or completing creative photography briefs and conceptual photography assignments.
-MAU. speaks three languages, football fan, latin dancer.
+MAU. travels the world while teaching Digital Marketing or completing creative photography briefs and conceptual photography assignments.
+MAU enjoys football, latin music and hiking.
 Subscribe to MAU.’s e-newsletter connect on LinkedIn Instagram Facebook

 NOW YOUR TURN!